QinzhiChen/Project---Clustering/README.md

 > - We obtanied Zillow data by using SQL query via MySQL database and saved the file locally as a csv.
 We used the code created at wrangle.py.

 ## Preparation

+A total of 77380 rows and 68 columns were retrieved.
+These are the steps taken for data clean up and split
+> - feature engineered taxrate where taxrate = taxamount/taxvalue
+> - feature engineered age column, age = present year - year built
+> - renamed columns (bedroomcnt':'bedroom','bathroomcnt':'bathroom','calculatedfinishedsquarefeet':'sqtft', 'taxvaluedollarcnt':'taxvalue','garagecarcnt':'garage','lotsizesquarefeet':'lots','poolcnt':'pool','regionidzip':'zipcode')
+> - nulls: removed columns with more than 40% nulls and rows with more than 50% nulls.
+> - nulls: dropped all other remaining null
+> - assigned county names to fips
+> - dropped columns: transactiondate,heatingorsystemdesc,unitcnt,propertyzoningdesc,lots
+> - outliers: dropped bathroom count over 5, bedroom count over 8, tax rate over 0.20 and sqtft over 4000

+ Finally, split data into train (56%), validate (24%), test(20%)

 ##  Exploration